Medical examiner identifies woman who died in Whitney Way crash

-The Dane County Medical Examiner's Office identified Sunday the Edgerton woman who was and killed in a crash early Thursday morning on South Whitney Way.
+The Dane County Medical Examiner’s Office has identified the Edgerton woman killed in a crash early Thursday on South Whitney Way as Bonnie J. Monson, 84.

-Bonnie J Monson, 84, of Edgerton, died from injuries sustained in the crash that occurred at around 2:14 a.m.
-Thursday morning near the intersection of South Whitney Way and Endeavor Lane, the Medical Examiner's Office said in a statement.
+Monson died from injuries sustained in the crash that occurred about 2:14 a.m. near the intersection of South Whitney Way and Endeavor Lane, the Medical Examiner’s Office said.

-Monson was one of two occupants of a vehicle that crashed into a tree on the West Side early Thursday, Madison police said.
-She was pronounced dead at a local hospital Thursday, and preliminary tests confirm she died from injuries sustained in the crash, the Medical Examiner's Office said in a statement.
+Monson was one of two people in a vehicle that crashed into a tree, Madison police said.
+She died at a local hospital Thursday, the Medical Examiner’s Office said.

 Her death remains under investigation by the Madison Police Department and the Dane County Medical Examiner’s Office.

-The other occupant of the vehicle was taken to an area hospital Thursday, Madison police Sgt.
-Ryan Gibson said in a statement.
+The other occupant of the vehicle was taken to an area hospital, police said.